-Our cornea surgery experts, Adam J. Altman, MD and Jonathan D. Primack, MD, and Kevin J. Shah, MD offer a combined 32 years of LASIK experience and are the only board certified and cornea fellowship-trained LASIK specialists in the area.
+Our cornea surgery experts, Adam J. Altman, MD, Jonathan D. Primack, MD, and Kevin J. Shah, MD offer a combined 32 years of LASIK experience and are the only board certified and cornea fellowship-trained LASIK specialists in the area.
 They perform all procedures in the safety and comfort of their on-site laser suite in their fully licensed Wyomissing surgery center.

 Why Board Certification Matters

 Although laser vision correction surgery is extremely safe, it’s important to know that your LASIK eye surgeon is board certified to perform this type of surgery.

 To become board certified, a doctor must spend several years getting supervised training after medical school.
 He or she must then pass a written (and sometimes oral) exam to assess his or her medical knowledge and clinical judgment in a particular specialty or subspecialty.
 Certifications must also be maintained with ongoing education and renewed on a regular basis.